ArtemPerehonchuk/demorealworld-cypress-tests/README.md

     npm run cy:run:small
     ```

-To run tests using Chrome as the default browser and creating mochawesome report, use:
+Run tests using Chrome as the default browser and create a Mochawesome report:
     ```bash
     npm run cy:run:chrome
     ```